1-Day Hong Kong Disneyland Itinerary

 Tour Tomorrowland – Your last land to experience in Hong Kong Disneyland is Tomorrowland, which we’ve saved until the end of the day both for strategic reasons and because this is the best time to see the land.
 At night, Tomorrowland has beautiful lighting and a dynamic kinetic energy.
 It’s fun just to gaze at the Orbitron–or ride if you have time!

-Close Down Main Street – On most nights, once Paint the Night ends, Hong Kong Disneyland will be closed.
-However, if you’re lucky or the parade runs earlier, you might still have time to run back to Tomorrowland and do one of those rides again (or just soak up more futuristic evening ambiance).
+Close Down Main Street – On most nights, once Momentous ends, Hong Kong Disneyland will be closed.
+However, if you’re lucky or the fireworks are earlier, you might still have time to run back to Tomorrowland and do one of those rides again (or just soak up more futuristic evening ambiance).

 If it’s impossible to get to other lands, take your time lingering on Main Street, which typically remains open for shopping 30 minutes or so after park closing.
 We recommend walking up to the second floor of the train station, where you can see the mountains behind the park–even in the dark, they’re pretty!

 All of this should be fairly easy to accomplish in a single day at Hong Kong Disneyland, no matter what time of year you visit.
-As Disney fans, we normally spend a second day at HKDL, doing Mystic Manor and Big Grizzly Mountain Runaway Mine Cars over and over and over and over and over and over and over (phew) and over again, as well as other things we missed like Animation Academy, Tarzan’s Treehouse, and whatever the seasonal entertainment might be (particularly true at Halloween, the best season of the year at Hong Kong Disneyland).
-We also like to take the second night to skip Paint the Night, and instead spend the evening over in Grizzly Gulch and Mystic Point, which are beautiful and serene at night, especially when pretty much every other guest has left for the parade.
+As Disney fans, we normally spend a second day at HKDL, doing Mystic Manor and Big Grizzly Mountain Runaway Mine Cars over and over and over and over and over and over and over (phew) and over again, as well as other things we missed land whatever the seasonal entertainment might be (particularly true at Halloween and Christmas, the best seasons of the year at Hong Kong Disneyland).
+We also like to take the second night to skip Momentous, and instead spend the evening over in Grizzly Gulch and Mystic Point, which are beautiful and serene at night, especially when pretty much every other guest has left for the fireworks.

 For the rest of your planning needs, consult our Hong Kong Disneyland Trip Planning Guide.
 It covers everything you need to know for a visit to HKDL, including reviews, strategy, packing, and more.
 If you’re visiting the city as well, please consult our Hong Kong City Guide on TravelCaffeine, our non-Disney planning site.